 I am good at visualising and expressing.
 Making visual aids of concepts or thoughts is something that comes easy for me.
 I enjoy designing ways to make information and experiences more accessible to people.
 Education, democracy and interaction with nature's gifts are things I dream and want to help every human being enjoy.
 Understanding and assembling people is another strength I have due to my experiences with and curiosity in the people I encounter.

 Economic and financial sense to me goes beyond supplying oneself with necessities for the day.
 It is more sustainable if everyone in the world had an opportunity to earn as much as they worked.
-With the money people earn they should be able to support themselves and their dependents living comfortable but environmentally low-impact lives.
-It makes economic and financial sense for one to have the freedom to choose what to spend on, but must come with social responsibility and compassion.
+With the money people earn they should be able to support themselves and their

-At this point in my life I value relationships, honesty and security in all ways, shapes and forms (emotional, physical and financial).
+in all ways, shapes and forms (emotional, physical and financial).

 Our class started on 27 June 2009 and will go on until October but I won’t be here for all of it.
 It is a laboratory course on social entrepreneurship that meets weekly on Saturday afternoons for three hours.
 Approximately 20 of us sit around tables arranged in a U, a format I always favour because it is ideal for discussion.
 We have a comfortable, well-lit and air-conditioned room.
 I share pens with and sit next to my mother who is the one with a strong vision for change in our province of Bicol, Philippines which we'll hear about soon.
 Our first class also started on a more emotional note that I had expected, thanks to our professor, Arnel Casanova.
 Soon after introductions we all realised the room was filled with likeminded, ideal and hot people!
 Yes, hot.
 We were all burning with a passion to make things happen!
 Three successful students from the previous year shared their insight and spread yet even more enthusiasm throughout the room.